biotz/academy/docs/Examples/MQTTX/Message.md

 <div class="tutorial-image-container">
 ![box](../img/correct-message.png)
 </div>
-As we can see if everything went well, the message will have been sent correctly and you will see something like this, the green circle will indicate that the message is correct, that means the format of the JSON payload is correct.
+As we can see if everything went well, the message will have been sent correctly and you will see something like this, the green circle will indicate that the message is correct, that means the format of the message is correct.

 ## Incorrect message
 Now let's modify something in the payload to send the message incorrectly to see the difference.